codez266/codez266.github.io/_projects/project_modeling_indoor_behaviors.md

 layout: page
 title: Modeling indoor behaviors using deep-RL
 description: Modeling indoor behaviors of people using deep-RL and simulating virus transmissions to evaluate health interventions
-img:
+img: assets/img/behavior_modeling.jpg
 importance: 1
 category: work
 related_publications: false
 ---

-> 📘 **This post is an accessible read of a work under publication**
+> 📘 **This post is an accessible read of a work being prepared for publication**
 >
 > I am happy to share the code on request for any evaluation of skills, or discussion about the project.
-After the submission of the work, I will open-source the code, and the manuscript on arxiv.
+After the submission of the work for review, I will open-source the code, and the manuscript on arxiv.

 ## Simulating Indoor Behavior and Viral Transmission with Deep RL